-The Terms of Use further define the rights and obligations of every iSHARE participant and the Scheme Owner.
+The Terms of Use (see page 193) further define the rights and obligations of every iSHARE participant and the Scheme Owner.
 The Terms of Use apply to any party that has signed the Accession Agreement.
 The Terms of Use also state that participants fully abide by the iSHARE scheme specifications.

-For the details of the Accession Agreements, the full version of the Terms of Use and the information available on legal context, please refer to the detailed Legal descriptions.
+For the details of the Accession Agreements, the full version of the Terms of Use and the information available on legal context, please refer to the detailed Legal descriptions (see page 190).